-Ajovy attaches to the CGRP peptide ligand, and blocks its binding to the receptor.
-The CGRP protein is involved in the dilation of veins (vasodilation) and in the sensory nervous system, both of which are impacted by migraine.2 Research has found that during a migraine attack, CGRP levels are increased.
+Ajovy attaches to the CGRP peptide ligand and blocks it from binding to the receptor.
+The CGRP protein is involved in vein dilation and the sensory nervous system, both of which are impacted by migraine.
+Research has found that during a migraine attack, CGRP levels are increased.
 By blocking the protein’s ability to connect with the receptor, Ajovy may reduce the frequency or severity of migraine attacks.1

-What are the possible side effects of Ajovy?
+What are the possible side effects?

 The most common side effects of Ajovy include injection site reactions.1